sahib/misc/thinkfastandslow/slides.typ

   But if you are already an expert (or at least in despair) then the question is how you tackle people that are too confident.
 Let them explain themselves.
   ```)
-  = Fix
+  = Effect & Workaround

   #toolbox.side-by-side[
     #image("images/git_gud.jpg", height: 85%)
   ][
   - If you feel like you are lacking, it might be a good sign!
-  - Be open for feedback and ask if you're lacking.
+  - Be open for feedback and ask where you're lacking.
   - Force overconfident people to explain themselves.
   - Foster a feedback culture as a corrective.
   ]